blukatdevelopment/FPS_Framework/Planning/README.md

 freed and a new actor created at a random actor spawnpoint.

 **Projectile**
-A projectile should control a KinematicBody to move Forward(Vector3 velocity) and have its velocity effected by gravity.
+N/A A projectile should control a KinematicBody to move Forward(Vector3 velocity) and have its velocity effected by gravity.

-Upon being Fired, a projectile will begin moving according to its velocity and update velocity with gravity.
+DONE Upon being Fired, a projectile will begin moving according to its velocity and update velocity with gravity.

-Upon colliding, it should check if it collided with an actor, and if so, cause them to ReceiveDamage.
-At this point the projectile should free itself.
+DONE Upon colliding, it should check if it collided with an actor, and if so, cause them to ReceiveDamage.
+DONE At this point the projectile should free itself.

 **Projectile Weapon**
-A ranged weapon should have a reserve of ammo that is depleted by firing projectiles and replenished by requesting ammo from its holder during a reload.
+DONE A ranged weapon should have a reserve of ammo that is depleted by firing projectiles and replenished by requesting ammo from its holder during a reload.

-When firing, a ranged weapon creates a projectile scene and Fires it in the direction the ranged weapon is facing.
+DONE When firing, a ranged weapon creates a projectile scene and Fires it in the direction the ranged weapon is facing.

-When a reload (tertiary use) is attempted, it surveys stored and available ammo.
+DONE When a reload (tertiary use) is attempted, it surveys stored and available ammo.
-If ammo is not already full and its holder exists and has ammo, the ranged weapon will trigger a reload.
+DONE If ammo is not already full and its holder exists and has ammo, the ranged weapon will trigger a reload.

-When a reload is triggered it sets a reloadTime to 0 and increases it from _Process(delta).
-When reloadTime exceeds reloadDelay, the ranged weapon's reserve of ammo is increased by an amount successfully requested from its holder.
+DONE When a reload is triggered it will wait a delay before doing so.

+DONE reserve of ammo is increased by an amount successfully requested from its holder.

 **Health/Ammo pickup**
 ammoCount should be an integer ranging from 0 to 999.
 If not full(999), the player